uyar/pathstring/README.rst

   will also work.

-- Adds a ``strict`` parameter to the ``Path.relative_to()`` method which, when set to ``False``, will also navigate up in the hierarchy.
+- Adds a ``strict`` parameter to the ``Path.relative_to()`` method which, when set to ``False``, will also navigate "up" in the hierarchy.

-- No support the slash operator for joining paths (for now).
+- No support for the slash operator for joining paths (for now).

 - No support for case-insensitive equality checks on Windows (for now).